What is a Commitment Ceremony and How to Plan a Commitment Ceremony

 - Couples might decide to have a commitment ceremony if they want to have their ceremony in a fun location such as a foreign country, but just want the ease of taking care of their legal paperwork back home.

-- Legal ceremonies in some geographic areas require certain language or specific instructions that don’t fit with what the couple wants to have as a part of their ceremony.
+- Legal ceremonies in some geographic areas require certain language/wording or specific instructions that don’t fit with what the couple wants to have as a part of their ceremony.
 Commitment ceremonies allow couples to avoid this type of red tape.

 - Some legal ceremonies require officiants or witnesses, and a couple might want to have a friend or family member lead their ceremony instead.